Hide Search Bar

 At Roydon Primary Academy we follow all the requirements of the National Curriculum.
 Our curriculum extends beyond the academic, it provides for learners’ broader development, enabling them to develop and discover their interests and talents.

 The outline of knowledge, skills and understanding that schools are required to cover is provided by The National Curriculum (revised in Sept 2014).
 Much of this is taught through cross-curricular themes where children will learn different elements from a range of subjects, all within one common theme.
-Please see the Subject on a page document for more information on our curriculum Intent, Impact and Implementation.
+Please see the Subject deck document for more information on our curriculum Intent, Impact and Implementation.

 The National Curriculum comprises core and foundation subjects.
 The three major core subjects are English, mathematics and science and these take up a larger share of curriculum teaching time.
 The foundation subjects are: art and design, computing, design and technology, French (KS2), geography, history, music, physical education and religious education.